 Results: This paper deals with the design of implementable controller for stochastic gene regulatory networks with multiplicative and additive noises.
 In particular, we consider structural limitations that are present in real cellular systems and design the decentralized feedback that guarantees noise to state stability.
 Since the proposed conditions for controller design are in the form of linear matrix inequalities, controller gains can be derived efficiently through solving presented LMIs numerically.
 It is noteworthy that Because of its simple structure, the proposed controller can be implemented universally in many cells.
-Finally, we consider a synthetic gene regulatory network and investigate the effectiveness of the proposed controller by simulations.
+Moreover, we consider a synthetic gene regulatory networks and investigate the effectiveness of the proposed controller by simulations.